jeff-romero/capstone-project/README.md

 CNT_FAM_MEMBERS - How many family members does client have.

 # Dependencies
 The entire project is coded in the Python programming language.
-The minimum Python version required is at least 3.0.
+The minimum Python version required to run the project itself is at least 3.0.
 The recommended Python version is 3.7.
 Aside from Python, there are other dependencies such as:
 - Jupyter Lab
     - https://jupyter.org/install
 - pip